rnnbrwn/rnnbrwn.github.io/README.md

 #### 0.0.1 Rusty

 - ~~fx ul li styles~~
+- - ultimately, I pulled the todo list from the homepage and placed it here
 - get ronniebrown.scot to point to github pages
 - decide on platform. wordpress? static gatsby?
 - gulp? scss? need to get these setup